Microbicide Trials Network

-MTN-001: Adherence and Drug Absorption Study of Oral and Vaginal Gel Preparations of Tenofovir
+Adherence and Drug Absorption Study of Oral and Vaginal Gel Formulations of Tenofovir

 1. What was the aim of MTN-001?

-MTN-001 was a Phase II trial that directly compared the oral tablet and vaginal gel formulations of the antiretroviral (ARV) drug tenofovir, looking at differences in how the drug is absorbed in vaginal tissue and blood and women’s preferences or ability to adhere to daily regimens of each approach separately and in combination.
-While ARVs like tenofovir are commonly used in the treatment of HIV, ARV-based approaches, such as those studied in MTN-001, also hold promise for preventing HIV, particularly in women.
-MTN-001 was designed to address specific questions about daily use of tenofovir gel and the oral tablet.
-Its findings will have added relevance when results from a study known as VOICE – Vaginal and Oral Interventions to Control the Epidemic – are available in 2013.
-VOICE is a large-scale effectiveness study of tenofovir gel, oral tenofovir as well as oral Truvada® enrolling 5,000 women in southern Africa.
-Taken together, MTN-001 and VOICE will help to understand which approach – and at which dose – is optimal for protecting against HIV.
+MTN-001 was a Phase II trial conducted between 2008 and 2010 that compared the oral tablet and vaginal gel formulations of the antiretroviral (ARV) drug tenofovir, looking at differences in how the drug is absorbed in vaginal tissue and blood and women’s preferences or ability to adhere to daily regimens of each approach separately and in combination.
+While ARVs like tenofovir are commonly used in the treatment of HIV, ARV-based approaches, such as those studied in MTN-001, have also been tested for preventing HIV.
+As such, MTN-001 was designed to address specific questions about daily use of tenofovir gel and the oral tablet in HIV-negative women and to help in better understanding the results of large-scale HIV prevention trials, particularly VOICE.
+VOICE – Vaginal and Oral Interventions to Control the Epidemic – tested the safety and effectiveness of oral tenofovir; Truvada®, an oral tablet that contains both tenofovir and emtricitabine; and tenofovir gel, among 5,029 women in Africa.

 2. Who conducted and funded the study?